emilwojcik93/sc-cmd/README.md

 ## Introduction
 I was looking for description of parameters for latest LIVE version of Star Citizen but I don’t find any, so in this repo I would like to collect all available (working) parameters for this game.
 All informations will be placed in wiki of this repo.
 Those parameters and their descriptions was capture through game console "~" and "Game.log" file which is located `%ROOT%` dir.

+## Usage
+Star Citizen console support Copy [CTRL+C] and Paste [CRTL+V] keyboard shortcut also like it's mention in Introduction all logs are stored in "Game.log" which is located in `%ROOT%` dir.
 Parameters can be modified through USER.cfg file that's should be located in `%USER%` dir.